What Is The Difference Between Dominant Traits And Recessive Traits

 • Common examples: Brown eyes, dark hair, widow's peak, and the ability to roll your tongue are often cited as examples of dominant traits in humans.

-• Not necessarily "better": It's important to remember that dominant traits are not inherently superior or more desirable than recessive traits.
+• Not necessarily "better": you'll want to remember that dominant traits are not inherently superior or more desirable than recessive traits.
 Dominance simply refers to the pattern of inheritance, not the value of the trait.

 Unveiling Recessiveness: The Hidden Potential